bose973/machine-learning-projects/Employee_Turnover_Analytics/README.md

 ## 🚀 How to Run
 1. Clone the repository:
    git clone https://github.com/bose973/machine-learning-projects.git
+2. Make sure python 3.12.1 is installed in your system
-2. Navigate to the project folder: cd machine-learning-projects/Employee_Turnover_Analytics
+3. Navigate to the project folder: cd machine-learning-projects/Employee_Turnover_Analytics
-2. Checkout to the virtual env: source ML_ENV/bin/activate # Linux/macOS
+4. Checkout to the virtual env: source ML_ENV/bin/activate # Linux/macOS
    .\ML_ENV\Scripts\Activate.ps1 # Windows powershell
-3. (optional) If u want your own virtual env run these two commands step by step: python -m venv ML_ENV pip install -r ./machine-learning-projects/Employee_Turnover_Analytics/required_packages.txt
+5. (optional) If u want your own virtual env run these two commands step by step: python -m venv ML_ENV pip install -r ./machine-learning-projects/Employee_Turnover_Analytics/required_packages.txt
-4. Update the python interpretor of your IDE to ML_ENV
+6. Update the python interpretor of your IDE to ML_ENV
-5. Run the project-code file using jupyter editor in your IDE: analytics_model.ipynb
+7. Run the project-code file using jupyter editor in your IDE: analytics_model.ipynb